flag United Arab Emirates United Arab Emirates: Tax System

 Exclusion From Taxation

-Certain financial services, the supply of residential real estate, transactions in bare land and domestic passenger transport services are exempt from VAT.
+Certain financial services (including life insurance and reinsurance of life insurance as well as financial services that are not conducted for an explicit fee, discount, commission, rebate or similar type of consideration), the supply of residential real estate, transactions in bare land and domestic passenger transport services are exempt from VAT.

 Method of Calculation, Declaration and Settlement